tldr-pages/tldr/pages/common/cloc.md

 `cloc --diff {{/directory/one}} {{/directory/two}}`

-- Ignore files that are ignored by VCS, such as git:
+- Ignore files that are ignored by VCS, such as files specified in .gitignore:

 `cloc --vcs git {{/path/to/directory}}`